 Best Books of 2020: Historical Fiction

-Excuse my whole I gush about Gill Paul‘s newest book, Jackie and Maria.
+Excuse me while I gush about Gill Paul‘s newest biographical fiction book, Jackie and Maria.
 Gill Paul is quickly becoming an auto-buy author for me.
 I loved Another Woman’s Husband and The Lost Daughter, about the Windsors and Romanovs respectively.
 Paul’s take on a new dynasty, The Kennedys, is equally compelling.